MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AspectFrame.md

       Num :$ratio = 1.0e0, Bool :$obey-child?
     )

-  * Str $label; Label text.
+  * $label; Label text.

-  * Num $xalign; Horizontal alignment of the child within the allocation of the **Gnome::Gtk3::AspectFrame**.
+  * $xalign; Horizontal alignment of the child within the allocation of the **Gnome::Gtk3::AspectFrame**.
 This ranges from 0.0 (left aligned) to 1.0 (right aligned).
 By default set to 0.0.

-  * Num $yalign; Vertical alignment of the child within the allocation of the **Gnome::Gtk3::AspectFrame**.
+  * $yalign; Vertical alignment of the child within the allocation of the **Gnome::Gtk3::AspectFrame**.
 This ranges from 0.0 (top aligned) to 1.0 (bottom aligned).
 By default set to 0.0.

-  * Num $ratio; The desired aspect ratio.
+  * $ratio; The desired aspect ratio.
 By default set to 1.0.

-  * Int $obey_child; If `True`, *ratio* is ignored, and the aspect ratio is taken from the requistion of the child.
+  * $obey_child; If `True`, *ratio* is ignored, and the aspect ratio is taken from the requistion of the child.
 By default set to False if $ratio is defined or True if it isn't.

 ### :native-object